bcgov/NotifyBC/docs/docs/config/notification.md

   - includeUpdatedItems: whether to notify also updated items or just new items.
 By default _false_
   - fieldsToCheckForUpdate: list of fields to check for updates if _includeUpdatedItems_ is _true_.
 By default _["pubDate"]_
 - httpHost: the http protocol, host and port used by [mail merge](../overview/#mail-merge).
 If missing, the value is auto-populated based on the REST request that creates this config item.
-- messageTemplates: channel-specific message template supporting dynamic token as shown.
-Message template fields is same as those in [notification api](../api-notification/#field-message)
+- messageTemplates: channel-specific message templates with channel name as the key. _NotifyBC_ generates a notification for each channel specified in the message templates.
+Message template fields are the same as those in [notification api](../api-notification/#field-message).
+Message template fields support dynamic token.

 ## Broadcast Push Notification Task Concurrency